 Just upload the route — UltraFlow runs an advanced spatial analysis on it (the kind of GIS work most apps never touch): elevation, gradients, surface, technicality — then shapes your preparation around the route's real demands.
 Not for "ultra in general."
 For this race.

-Just upload the route — it reads the terrain like a GIS engine: elevation corrected against a digital terrain model (DEM), gradient as a continuous field, surface and technicality (CORINE/OSM), run vs hike sections.
+Just upload the route — it reads the terrain like a GIS engine: elevation corrected against a high-resolution terrain model, gradient as a continuous field, surface and technicality classification, run vs hike sections.
 It knows what the race demands.

 Your CP, power zones, how you pace climbs and descents, your race history — the plan bends to how you actually run, not a population average.
 The longer you use it, the better it fits.